 The unladen weight of your particular van can be worked out by taking the GVW (3,500kg) – payload (maximum weight the vehicle is designed to carry) = empty (unladen) weight.

 - Volkswagen Crafter Luton: GVW 3,500kg – payload 1,000kg = 2,500 unladen weight.

 - Ford Transit Luton: GVW 3,500kg – payload 1,016 = unladen weight 2,484kg.

 - Iveco Daily Luton: GVW 3,500kg – payload 1,120 = unladen weight 2,380kg.

 We try to be as accurate as possible on our Luton Van FAQs page.
-It’s worth noting however that these figure will differ if a tail lift or other aftermarket components are fitted to the vehicle.
-To calculate the unladen weight of the actual vehicle you’re driving, the only sure fire way is to visit a weighbridge.
+It’s worth noting however that these figures will differ if a tail lift or other aftermarket components are fitted to the vehicle.
+To calculate the unladen weight of the actual vehicle you’re driving, the only sure-fire way is to visit a weighbridge.